 1. Open KompoZer.
 KompoZer automatically begins with an open blank web page.
 (You can open a new blank page at any time by selecting File / New or by pressing the New button.)

-2. Make sure that you are looking at the Normal View (not HTML Tags, Source or Preview).
+2. Make sure that you are looking at the Normal View or Design View (not HTML Tags, Source or Preview).
 Think of this as typing in your word processor.
 Type your name, title, department & institution, office location, and telephone number on separate lines.
-Include Modern Languages Department at SUNY Cortland in your text.

 3. Select your name, just as you would in your word processor.

 4. Change the font from the Default Font (Variable width) to Helvetica, Ariel (use the Format / Font menu).
-Then change it again using the text Properties format area at the top left of your Document window.
+Then change it again using the Font Format dropdown box below the Paragraph Format box at the top left of your Document window.
 What are some of your other font choices?